aleshaleksey/fansys23/monsters-npcs/humanoids.md

 When dealing with highly mobile foes that use long ranged attacks that exceed the range of a ~6MP dice elemental blast, a colossus will generally summon air elementals to hunt it down.
 Otherwise it may use teleportation to close the distance to gain an advantage.

-A colossus may surrender or retreat when defeated, or it may simply refuse to believe that the fact.
+A colossus may surrender or retreat when defeated, or it may simply refuse to believe it and continue to fight.

 ___
 ## Converting Human NPCs